Suneel-DK/pdf-unlocker/README.md

 ## Contact

-For issues or suggestions, open an issue on GitHub or contact [suneel-DK] via GitHub.
+For issues or suggestions, open an issue on GitHub or contact [Suneel-DK] via GitHub.

 ---